swiftlang/swift-format/Documentation/RuleDocumentation.md

 the parameter labels.
 It also only checks identifiers at the declaration site, not at usage sites.

+As an exception, a property whose name is a leading-underscore "backing" variable for another property declared in the same type is allowed.
+For example, `_count` is permitted when a sibling property named `count` exists, since the underscore is being used intentionally to name a backing store rather than to signal access level.

 Lint: Declaring an identifier with a leading underscore yields a lint error.

 `NoLeadingUnderscores` is a linter-only rule.